tmassing/mcarmstrongtheauthor.com/source/biography/index.markdown

 “You’re the only journalist we’ve ever seen who smiled for his photograph.”

 Does that make me a fool?
 Perhaps.
 Do I sometimes enjoy playing the fool?
 I do.
 There’s no place in the world too dark for a smile.

+I come from comic roots.
+One of my ancestors, Archibald, was a jester in the court of King James VI.

+My parents nearly aborted me.
+My mother was several months along with yours truly when she received a paralyzing case of food poisoning thanks to a bad piece of red snapper.
+Luckily (for me), I lived, and was born in Ann Arbor, Michigan, on August 4th, 1977.
+Yes, I share a birthday with our President.
+We’re both Leos—a couple of strong-willed men who know how to detach, for good and ill.

+My parents moved our family to the Shenandoah Valley when I was still a baby, and that’s where I grew up—Winchester, Virginia.
+Winchester’s the birthplace of Patsy Cline, and back in the day, Patsy’s mother was a babysitter of mine.
+Patsy wasn’t exactly loved while she was alive, but she’s the rose of the town now, which seems to be the way it always goes with artists…

+I loved growing up in Winchester, the regal absurdity of our annual Apple Blossom Festival, the increasingly strange phenomenon of celebrating the blooming of orchards that no longer exist.
+Winchester’s a fascinating place.
+We’re ten minutes from the West Virginia border on the one hand, and about an hour from DC on the other, the young men who grow up in Funchester often a cross between the redneck and the metro-sexual, many of us a bit schizo as we try to negotiate modern life with a love for both the wilderness and the city, order and chaos.

+After leaving Winchester for school, I was lucky enough to study fiction under George Garrett at UVA and Fred Chappell at UNCG.
+The advice Garrett gave me when I asked what I needed to do to make it as a writer, is still the best advice I’ve ever heard on the subject:

+“Last,” he said.
+“Last.”